ALM-Rangers/azure-boards-kanban-tools/marketplace/overview.md

 # Learn more
 The source to this extension is available.
 Feel free to take, fork, and extend.

-> Microsoft DevLabs is an outlet for experiments from Microsoft, experiments that represent some of the latest ideas around developer tools.
-Solutions in this category are designed for broad usage, and you are encouraged to use and provide feedback on them; however, these extensions are not supported nor are any commitments made as to their longevity.

 # Contributors

-We thank the following contributor(s) for this extension: Edward Fry, Jesse Houwing, Chris Mason, Gregory Ott, Tiago Pascoal, Prasanna Ramkumar, Kees Verhaar.
+We thank the following contributor(s) for this extension: Edward Fry, [Jesse Houwing](https://github.com/jessehouwing), Chris Mason, Gregory Ott, Tiago Pascoal, Prasanna Ramkumar, Kees Verhaar.

 # Feedback